Kmkinnear/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils
 - briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.

+We ran T-tests to determine if all manufacturing lots and each individual lot are statistically different from the population mean of 1,500 pounds per square inch.
+You can see our grouped t-test data and then the t-tests from when we broke them out by lot number.

 ### All Lots T-test

 <img width="367" alt="image" src="https://user-images.githubusercontent.com/110848660/210859476-2c0156e8-eb58-4f1a-813d-79e17932f3f7.png">

+We can see from our t-test using the data from all of the lots that the true mean of our sample is 1498.78.
+We can also see that we were given a p-value of 0.06 which would be above our common significance level of 0.05.
+That means that we do not have sufficient evidence to reject our null hypothesis in this case.
+With that we can say that the mean of the three manufacturing lots are statistically similar to the population mean of 1,500 pounds per square inch.

 ## Study Design: MechaCar vs Competition
 - Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.